Java SCWCD Exam Cram Notes : The Jsp Model

 Template text should use <jsp:text> element.

-8.4 Identify the page directive attribute, and its values, that:
+8.4 Identify the page directive attribute,

 (Multiple declarations are separated by comma)